jwiedeman/Apollo64/docs/ui/component_architecture.md

 - **App:** Bootstraps frame subscription, keyboard/controller bindings, and persistence (workspace JSON, checklist completion).
 - **AlwaysOnHud:** Anchored band that never unmounts.
-Consumes the time, events, resources, communications, and alerts slices of the frame.
-Lamp states (caution/warning/failure) inherit resource thresholds from the `ResourceSystem`.
+Consumes the time, events, resources, commander score, communications, and alerts slices of the frame.
+Lamp states (caution/warning/failure) inherit resource thresholds from the `ResourceSystem`, while the score chip derives its grade and manual bonus from `frame.score` and exposes an acknowledgement affordance tied to the mission log.
 - **ViewRouter:** Switches between Navigation/Controls/Systems panes.
   `Tab`/`Shift+Tab` (or controller shoulder buttons) advance views; `1/2/3` jump directly.